danielmuringe/DSA/README.md

-# Daniel's Random Algorithm Repository
+# Daniel's Algorithm Repository

 ## This my collection of random algorithmic problems and their solutions.
-## Each problem has its own branch
+Each problem has its own branch

 1. LCCS (Largest Common Contiguous Subsequence)